TechBloomer/EatSpector/README.md

 - [x] User can sign up to create a new account using Parse authentication
 - [x] User can log in and log out of his or her account
-- [ ] The current signed in user is persisted across app restarts
+- [x] The current signed in user is persisted across app restarts
 - [x] User can search for a restaurant
-- [ ] User can use current location to see restaurants around the area
+- [x] User can use current location to see restaurants around the area
 - [x] User can see the grading letter and violation description for each restaurant
 - [x] User can tap a restaurant and see its detail view
-- [ ] User can place an order online using GrubHub
+- [x] User can place an order online using Yelp
-- [ ] User can view restaurant location on google map
+- [x] User can view restaurant location on google map
-- [ ] User can get directions using google map
+- [x] User can get directions using google map

 ## Search Bar Functionality
- - [ ] User can search restaurants nearby 3-5 miles parameters.
+ - [x] User can search restaurants nearby 3-5 miles parameters.
- - x ] User can add filters on what sort of restaurant they are looking for.
+ - [x] User can add filters on what sort of restaurant they are looking for.
 (For example, Thai or Chinese).
- - [ ] User can get all locations of specific restaurants through map.
+ - [x] User can get all locations of specific restaurants through map.

 ## Screen Walkthrough